 Loss of interest or pleasure in usual activities

 This criteria of depression is nearly always present, at least to some degree, and is one way depression will translate into behaviour.
 Your character may report feeling less interested in hobbies, ‘not caring anymore’, or not feeling any enjoyment in activities that were previously considered pleasurable.
-People around your character, like friends and family, often notice this change and the associated social withdrawal e.g. a formerly avid artist no longer paints, a child who used to enjoy soccer finds excuses not to practice.
+The people around your character, like friends and family, often notice this change and the associated social withdrawal e.g. a formerly avid artist no longer paints, a child who used to enjoy soccer finds excuses not to practice.
 In some individuals, there is a significant reduction from previous levels of sexual interest or desire.

 Appetite change may involve either a reduction or increase in appetite, sometimes leading to significant weight gain or loss.
-Some depressed individuals report that they have to force themselves to eat, whilst others may eat more and may crave specific foods e.g. sweets or other carbohydrates.
+Some depressed individuals report that they have to force themselves to eat, whilst others may eat more and may crave specific foods like sweets or other carbohydrates.

-Sleep disturbance is present in a high proportion of cases.
+Sleep disturbance is present in a high proportion of people experiencing depression.
 Your character may either have difficulty sleeping or sleep excessively.
 If insomnia is present, they may wake up during the night and then having difficulty returning to sleep, or they may wake too early and be unable to return to sleep.
 If your character is oversleeping (hypersomnia), they may experience prolonged sleep episodes at night or increased daytime sleep.
 Interestingly, sometimes the reason that individual seeks treatment is for disturbed sleep, rather than depression itself.

 Decreased energy, tiredness, and fatigue are common in depression; even the smallest tasks seem to require substantial effort.
 For example, your character may find just the act of washing and dressing in the morning exhausting, and it can take twice as long as usual.